sedostheatre/sedos.co.uk/input/shows/2022-choose-your-own-improv.md

 Keep the story on track, derail it completely, or start again... the choice is yours!

 *Choose Your Own...
-Improv* with Banana Hut Gang is at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) on Sunday 8 and Monday 9 May at 7.30pm.
+Improv* with Banana Hut Gang is at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) on Sunday8 May 2.30pm (kid-friendly) & 5pm; plus Monday 9 May 7.30pm

 Tickets to laugh-a-long with the Banana Hut Gang are £8 full price and £6 for Sedos members and concessions.